 When I think of the word entitlement, the oration of President Francis J. Underwood immediately echoes in mind: "Let me be clear.
 You are entitled to nothing.
 You are entitled to nothing.
 America was built on the spirit of industry.
 You build your future.
 It isn’t handed to you."
 These words ring truer and truer the more I ponder American culture.
 Frank Underwood may be a fictional character, but his grasp of the spirit of entitlement is one this world desperately needs to hear.
 I expect nothing from this world, as it owes me nothing.
 Yet, I owe it everything.
 There is nothing else to work for but for the people I live life next to every day.
 Empowerment and encouragement is what I strive for, for the betterment of the world at large.

 One of our modern-day society's greatest sins is to believe that one group of people deserves more equality than another.
 There's something oxymoronic about equal rights issues among the LGBTQAI+, feminist and other minority groups.
 While each group pursues equality, it still finds a need to segregate itself via a label and specified (or targeted) legislation.
 While this can be classified as a nuanced technicality of language, it still creates a aura of self-interest.
 I do not identify as a feminist.
 I do not identify as a gay rights activist.
 I do not identify as a racial activist.
 I'm an egalitarian; I identify as a human rights activist.
-I believe that every single being is equal to that of another and is equally deserving of fundamental rights and social status.
-While I recognize the supposed need of activist groups, I find them inimical to the ultimate goal of equality.
+Egalitarianism is the belief that all of humankind is equal and is equally deserving of fundamental human rights, social status and opportunity.
+While I recognize the supposed need of activist groups, I find them inimical to the ultimate goal of true equality.
 It also minimizes the cases of discrimination or bigotry that occur towards majority groups.
 Every case of police violence is bad, whether it happens to a black man or a white man.
-Every case of sexism is bad, whether it happens to a man or a woman or a non-binary person.
-Every case of racism is bad, whether it is leveled at a black person or a white person.
-(Despite growing opinion, black people can be racist; there is no mention of social privilege or control in the actual definition of racism.)
+Every case of sexism is bad, whether it happens to a man or a woman or a transgender person.
+Every case of racism is bad, regardless of the race of the person on the receiving end it.
 Every case of bigotry is bad, whether it happens to a gay man, a straight woman, a transgender person, an immigrant, a rich person, a poor person or anyone else that you could think of.
-While there are certain groups that are more likely to be targeted, it still does not negate the same thing happening to anyone else.
+While there are certain groups that are more likely to be targeted, it still does not negate the same thing happening to another person of a different demographic.

-Statistically, it is much more likely that a black man will face racial profiling than a white man on the streets of New York City.
+Statistically, it is much more likely that a black man will face racial profiling than a white man on the streets of Los Angeles.
 Statistically, it is much more likely that an Arab man will face racial profiling than an Asian woman inside an airport.
 Neither of these cases are okay.
 However, social justice should not work as a balancing act.
 We cannot treat race issues as a kind of "as soon as they have had it as bad as us, then we'll speak up" standard.
 The injustices that the African American community have faced in this country are sickening and horrifying, and every sane person should feel a sense of shame that such blatant hatred was levied at a group of people in this country.
 Yet, in order to move forward, every situation of racial injustice must be addressed head on.
 A racist white person in Mississippi is just as demoralizing to the fabric of this country as is a racist black person in Detroit as is a racist Latino in Miami.
+The police murdering a black man in the streets of Baton Rouge is just as horrifying as the police murdering a white man in the streets of Fresno.

 Every act of bigotry and hatred should be denounced for what it is.
 That is true social justice.